 Our congregation is comprised of hospital staff, patient attendants, and members in the community and Uganda Nursing school students.

 It is a lively Chapel where you can experience meaningful worship and the preaching of the whole counsel of God.

 We are committed to maintaining a healthy spiritual atmosphere that will enable worshippers to experience the presence of God.
 We have a mandate to be alive but not wild, to be conservative but not dead.
 At our Chapel it is a place to experience God

-These may be conducted later after the doctors have finished their ward round.
+Healing Prayers: These are conducted later after the doctors have finished their ward round.
 The chaplain does this with other interested people who come in to pray for their friends or relatives or parishioners.
 Those who are not on the hospital team of preachers and intercessors are advised to see the chaplain before they do any ministry in the hospital.

 Caring for the needs of the community: